bcstestit/ApprovalsDemo/README.md

-This repository demonstrates use of Approvals using Azure Logic App in CI/CD for the PHP hello world app
+This repository demonstrates use of Approvals using Azure Logic App in CI/CD for the PHP hello world app There are two workflows build and deploy indicating two stages in the CI/CD pipeline

 # PHP Hello World